wardi/jsonsquared/README.md

 ]
 ```

-JSON strings are typically used for:
+Quoted strings are typically used for:

 * the empty string: `""`
 * strings with unprintable control codes, e.g.: `"\u0003\u0000"`